enasequence/read_docs/mod_01.rst

 ============

 | This guide will introduce you to submitting data interactively through your browser.
-| Please refer to the `contents page <index.rst>`_ for guidance on submitting programmatically or via command line
+| Please refer to the `contents page <http://ena-docs.readthedocs.io/en/latest/>`_ for guidance on submitting programmatically or via command line

 Production and test services
 ============================